blitzarx1/egui_graphs/README.md

 The project is on track for a stable release v1.0.0.
 For the moment, breaking releases are very possible.

-Please use master branch for the latest updates.
+Please use `main` branch for the latest updates.

 Check the [demo example](https://github.com/blitzar-tech/egui_graphs/blob/main/examples/demo.rs) for the comprehensive overview of the widget possibilities.